gravitee-io/gravitee-api-management/docker/quick-setup/opentracing-jaeger/README.md

 ## How To Run This Docker Compose

+⚠️ You need a license file to be able to run Enterprise Edition of APIM.
+Do not forget to add your license file into `./.license`.

-⚠️ 1.
-Since the Jaeger tracer is not bundled by default, **you must download the zip file** related to the version you want to run.
+1. ⚠️ Since the Jaeger tracer is not bundled by default, **you must download the zip file** related to the version you want to run.
 [Click here](https://download.gravitee.io/#graviteeio-apim/plugins/tracers/gravitee-tracer-jaeger/) to download the .ZIP.

 2. Next, **copy the .ZIP file into `opentracing-jaeger/.plugins` directory** using the command below: